Bathur/Tool-UnityAssetCleaner/README.md

 UnityAssetCleaner will remove unused assets, script and shader in your game and projects.
 ![https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/title.png](https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/title.png)

+# Improvements
+- Solved the error caused by the file with the same name.
+- Optimized multiple interface texts.

 # How to use?
 1. Select menu/window/delete unused assets/unused by editor.
-**Bathur : Accurately it should be select Menu/Assets/Delete unused assets/.
+**Tips : Accurately it should be select Menu/Assets/Delete unused assets/.
 Then choose the option you need.**
 ![https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/unusedbyeditor.png](https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/unusedbyeditor.png)
 2. Editor lists unused assets from your game.
-**If you do not want to delete it, you can uncheck it.**
+**Tips : If you do not want to delete it, you can uncheck it.**
 ![https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/lists.png](https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/lists.png)
 3. Select "Exclude from project"
 Export unused assets by unitypackage.
-**Bathur : Accurately it should be select "Delete".
+**Tips : Accurately it should be select "Delete".
 AssetCleaner will export unused assets by unitypackage automatically.**
 ![https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/export.png](https://raw.github.com/wiki/tsubaki/UnityAssetCleaner/export.png)

 # Note